 Tagged: dnr cruise

-This topic contains 0 replies, has 1 voice, and was last updated by DNRShow 1 year, 3 months ago.
+- This topic has 0 replies, 1 voice, and was last updated 1 year, 6 months ago by DNRShow.

 Taking a cruise is very similar to staying in a floating hotel, although with most meals included.
 Your cabin fare includes your room, which features most of the amenities you would expect at a hotel (hair dryer, assorted toiletries, towels, etc.).
 Plus the ship offers many sit down or buffet dining options included in your fare as well as lots of free entertainment including stage shows and on-board activities.

 Unless otherwise noted, soda, cocktails, shore excursions, casino gambling, gift shop purchases, premium dining, WIFI and internet, special shows or other premium experiences, and gratuity charges will apply.
 Only your onboard gratuities for the week (typically about $100/person) are mandatory charges.